sap-tutorials/Tutorials/tutorials/hxe-aa-movielens-06/hxe-aa-movielens-06.md

 [ACCORDION-BEGIN [Step 2: ](Create the CDS Entity & Table Type Artifacts)]

-In order to execute the APL algorithm, a series of table types will be required to process the AFL calls.
+In order to execute the APL algorithm, a series of table types and entities will be required to process the AFL calls.

 These types maps the input and output table structure for the <a href="https://help.sap.com/viewer/2cfbc5cf2bc14f028cfbe2a2bba60a50/2.0.03/en-US/7a073d66173a4c1589ef5fbe5bb3120f.html" target="new"><b>APRIORI</b></a> function signature.

 Some elements of the function signature are bound to the `MovieLens` dataset structure.

-In the left side panel, expand the **`movielens/db/src/hdb`** tree.
+In the left side panel, expand the **`movielens/db/src/hdb`** tree node.

 ![Web IDE](02-01.png)